 |Optimizing BAS Control Strategies to Maximize Commercial Building Energy Savings|

 Most commercial buildings utilize a Building Automation System (BAS) to control comfort, lighting and IAQ.
-Typically, these systems are poorly commissioned and operated resulting in occupant discomfort and complaints and high utility bills.
-This 1-day course will cover commercial building energy use and will focus heavily on BAS control sequences/routines that, when optimized, can significantly reduce commercial building energy use
+Typically, these systems are poorly commissioned and operated, resulting in occupant discomfort and complaints, as well as high utility bills.
+This one-day course will cover commercial building energy use and will focus heavily on BAS control sequences/routines that, when optimized, can significantly reduce commercial building energy use.

-Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Building Engineers, Facility Managers
+Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Building Engineers, and Facility Managers

 |HVAC Applications for Commercial, Small Industrial, Schools & Government Facilities|

-This course will provide information focused on the Heating Ventilation and Air Conditioning, HVAC systems that are typically found in commercial and small industrial applications.
-Specific systems will include; Air handling systems; Constant volume and variable air volume systems, energy recovery units, Roof Top Units, RTUs, heat pumps, and terminal units; VAV & FPB terminal units.
-The course will present an overview of the typical applications, components, operating schemes and automated controls of each system.
-The course provide a targeted insight into operating these systems for optimum energy efficiency.
+This course will provide information focused on the Heating Ventilation and Air Conditioning (HVAC) systems typically found in commercial and small industrial applications.
+Specific systems will include: air-handling systems, constant volume and variable air volume systems, energy recovery units, rooftop units, heat pumps, and terminal units; VAV & FPB terminal units.
+This course will present an overview of the typical applications, components, operating schemes and automated controls of each system.
+It also provides targeted insight into operating these systems for optimum energy efficiency.
 Each section contains the following format:

-Target Audience: HVAC Contractors, Mechanical System Contractors, Operations & Maintenance Personnel, Facility Managers
+Target Audience: HVAC Contractors, Mechanical System Contractors, Operations & Maintenance Personnel, and Facility Managers

 |Operations and Maintenance|

-The goal of this course is to provide the student with a clear understanding of recommended operations and maintenance protocol and procedures to drive operational efficiency and prolong equipment life.
-Typical HVAC systems found in commercial and small industrial settings.
+The goal of this course is to provide the student with a clear understanding of recommended operations, and maintenance protocol and procedures to drive operational efficiency and prolong equipment life.
 In particular; we will identify applications for each system, the components of the systems, how they operate, how they are controlled and how they can be optimized for energy efficiency.

 This course will provide information focused on the Operations and Maintenance for systems that are typically found in schools, government, commercial and small industrial applications.
-Specific systems will include; lighting, boilers and steam traps, HVAC, and VFD’s.
-The course will present an overview of the typical applications, components, operating schemes and automated controls of each system.
-The course provide a targeted insight into operating these systems for optimum energy efficiency.
+Specific systems will include: lighting, boilers and steam traps, HVAC, and VFDs.
+This course will present an overview of the typical applications, components, operating schemes and automated controls of each system.
+It will also provide targeted insight into operating these systems for optimum energy efficiency.
 Each section contains the following format:

-Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Operations & Maintenance Personnel, Facility Managers
+Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Operations & Maintenance Personnel, and Facility Managers

 |Compressed Air: Identifying, Analyzing, and Implementing Energy Reduction Opportunities|

 This course will provide the students with the knowledge and tools to assess and reduce the overall cost to run their compressed air system.
 By understanding and utilizing basic thumb-rules, the student will be able to calculate the cost to run their compressed air system, the cost of inappropriate leaks, and the cost of compressed air leaks.
-Knowing these costs is key to help implement energy efficiency projects along with helping drive “no-cost” changes to their facilities operating procedures.
-In addition, understanding how to utilize the Focus on Energy Program to provide assistance in identifying opportunities, providing potential incentives and;
+Knowing these costs is key to help implement energy efficiency projects along with helping drive “no-cost” changes to their facility's operating procedures.
+In addition, understanding how to utilize the Focus on Energy program to provide assistance in identifying opportunities and potentially providing financial incentives.

 As a result of this course, participants will be able to:

-Target Audience: Energy Managers & Directors, Operation & Maintenance Personnel, Plant & Building Managers / Engineers, Consultants, Utility Representatives
+Target Audience: Energy Managers & Directors, Operation & Maintenance Personnel, Plant & Building Managers/Engineers, Consultants, and Utility Representatives

 |Energy Management and Technology: Fundamentals and Beyond|

-Energy Management and Technology: Fundamentals and Beyond then addresses important topics relative to how the Focus on Energy Program can provide resources to assist an organization in identifying potential energy reduction project and determine if incentives may be available to help reduce the overall payback of the project.
+The course then addresses important topics relative to how the Focus on Energy program can provide resources to assist an organization in identifying potential energy-reduction projects and determine if incentives may be available to help reduce the overall payback of the project.

 |Strategic Energy Management|

-Strategic energy management examines the continuous improvement principles and practices of an SEM program.
-Hands on exercises using SEM tools and templates give participants a real understanding on how to improve their energy management.
+Strategic Energy Management (SEM) examines the continuous improvement principles and practices of an SEM program.
+Hands-on exercises using SEM tools and templates give participants a real understanding of how to improve their energy management.
 SEM elements covered during the course include:

-By undertaking and completing these six activities at their facility, participants can develop an effective and rigorous SEM program for improving the energy performance of their organization.
-Participants in the training will be introduced to the ISO 50001 Standard for Energy Management Systems and the benefits and options for certifying their SEM program to the standard.
+By undertaking and completing these six activities at their respective facilities, participants can develop an effective and rigorous SEM program for improving the energy performance of their organization.
+Training participants will be introduced to the ISO 50001 Standard for Energy Management Systems, and the benefits and options for certifying their SEM program to the standard.
 Participants will also understand the support available to them from Focus on Energy for implementing an SEM program.

-Target Audience: Plant Managers, Operations & Maintenance Personnel, Facility Managers / Engineers, Plant Engineers, Energy Managers & Directors, Large Building Facility Managers, Utility Representatives, Anyone with interest in energy efficiency
+Target Audience: Plant Managers, Operations & Maintenance Personnel, Facility Managers/Engineers, Plant Engineers, Energy Managers & Directors, Large Building Facility Managers, Utility Representatives, and anyone with interest in energy efficiency

 |Process Heat and Heat Recovery|

-Most industrial and manufacturing facilities generates “process (waste) heat” which often ends up being exhausted to the environment.
-Identifying, recoving and utilizing this waste heat for other processes within the facility can help reduce your overall energy cost.
+Most industrial and manufacturing facilities generates “process (waste) heat”, which often ends up being exhausted into the environment.
+Identifying, recoving and utilizing this waste heat for other processes within the facility can help reduce overall energy cost.

-This course will provide the students with a basic understanding of a typical process heat system and the cost savings opportunities associated with recovery waste heat in the following systems: process heat, compressed air and steam.
+This course will provide students with a basic understanding of a typical process heat system and the cost savings opportunities associated with waste heat recovery in the following systems: process heat, compressed air and steam.
 Through class participation, the students will be able to describe “what’s wrong” and the cost savings opportunities associated with various case studies.
-Understand how to utilize the Focus on Energy Program for assistance in identifying energy savings opportunity along with applying for incentive dollars.
+They will also learn how to utilize the Focus on Energy program for assistance in identifying energy savings opportunities and applying for incentive dollars.

-By understanding and utilizing basic thumb-rules, the student will be able to calculate the cost to run their compressed air system, the cost of inappropriate leaks, and the cost of compressed air leaks.
-Knowing these costs is key to help implement energy efficiency projects along with helping drive “no-cost” changes to their facilities operating procedures.
-In addition, understanding how to utilize the Focus on Energy Program to provide assistance in identifying opportunities, providing potential incentives and;
+By understanding and utilizing basic thumb-rules, the student will be able to calculate the cost to run their compressed air system, the cost of inappropriate leaks and the cost of compressed air leaks.
+Knowing these costs is key to helping implement energy efficiency projects and driving “no-cost" changes to operating procedures.
+In addition, participants will learn how to utilize the Focus on Energy program to provide assistance in identifying opportunities and benefit from potential incentives.

 As a result of this course, participants will be able to: